DuartBreedt/EduanBreedtBlog/content/blog/the-body-as-machine-is-dead-we-have-killed-it.md

 However, like God, we should not assume that we were disillusioned by the body-as-machine and that we now 'better' understand how bodies work (although this is true in part).
 Rather, we should understand the body-as-machine as a real thing which played a crucial role in shaping physiotherapy on a material level.
-It assembling the kinds of instruments, interventions, words, and behaviours physiotherapists would adopt.
+It assembled the kinds of instruments, interventions, words, and behaviours physiotherapists would adopt.
 Today, however, a different assemblage has, or is in the process of, replacing the body-as-machine.

 ### A New Era